-Proposal No. 4-Frequency of Advisory Votes to Approve Executive Compensation.
-Approval of the frequency of advisory votes to approve executive compensation will be determined by a plurality of the votes cast.
-Accordingly, whichever of the three options receives the most votes will be considered the frequency approved by our shareholders.
+Proposal No. 5-Shareholder Proposal-Independent Economic Analysis of Early Closure of Fermi 2 Nuclear Plant.
+Approval of the Shareholder Proposal requires approval from a majority of the votes cast.
 Your broker is not entitled to vote your shares unless instructions are received from you.
-Abstentions are not considered votes cast and will not be counted in determining the plurality.
+Abstentions and broker non-votes are not considered votes cast and will not be counted either for or against this proposal.

-Proposal No. 5-Shareholder Proposal-Assessment of Public Policies and Technological Advances Consistent with Two Degree Global Warming Limit.
+Proposal No. 6-Shareholder Proposal-Amendment of Bylaws to Allow Holders of 10% of Shares to Call Special Meeting.
 Approval of the Shareholder Proposal requires approval from a majority of the votes cast.
 Your broker is not entitled to vote your shares unless instructions are received from you.
-Abstentions and broker non-votes are not considered votes cast and will not be counted either for or against this matter.
+Abstentions and broker non-votes are not considered votes cast and will not be counted either for or against this proposal.